dylanplecki/ALiVE-eXtension-Platform/adp.dll/docs/sqf_interface_proto.md

 ## Guarantees

 - Returned message is valid SQF code in string form.
-- Messages sent to the extension can be delimited, but only by the following UTF character codes:
+- Messages sent to the extension can be delimited, but only by the following UTF character code(s):
-	- File separator (UTF+001C &#28)
-	- Group separator (UTF+001D &#29)
-	- Record separator (UTF+001E &#30)
-	- Unit separator (UTF+001F &#31)
+	1. Unit separator (UTF+001F &#31)
-  These delimiters are listed in decreasing hierarchicy, from most encompassing to least significant.
-  The implementation of these separators are dependent on the called function, and are not universal.

 ## SQF Interaction